mobfox/MobFox-Android-SDK/README.md

 * Publishers that updated SDK to version 3.6.0 must also update adapters Jar files.
 To do so, download or clone jar file, and change it with the old jar in your project.
 Jar file located in:
 *  > MobFox-AndroidSDK/thirdPartyNetworks/RELEVANT_NETWORK/*.jar

+Than, update jar files in your project "libs" directory and set it in
+*  > File - Project Structure - Dependencies

+in android studio.

 ## Plugins